Texas Monthly

-Texas Monthly (stylized as TexasMonthly) is a monthly American magazine headquartered in Downtown Austin, Texas.
-Texas Monthly was founded in 1973 by Michael R. Levy and has been published by Emmis Publishing, L.P. since 1998 and is now owned by Enterprise Products Co.
-Texas Monthly chronicles life in contemporary Texas, writing on politics, the environment, industry, and education.
+Texas Monthly (stylized as TexasMonthly) is a monthly American magazine headquartered in Austin, Texas, United States.
+Founded in 1973 by Michael R. Levy, Texas Monthly chronicles life in contemporary Texas, writing on politics, the environment, industry, and education.
 The magazine also covers leisure topics such as music, art, dining, and travel.
 It is a member of the City and Regional Magazine Association (CRMA).
-In 2019, Texas Monthly was purchased by billionaire Randa Williams.
-In 2021, Texas Monthly acquired Texas Country Reporter.

-Circulation

-Texas Monthly has a paid circulation of 300,000 and it has a monthly readership of 2.5 million people—one out of seven Texan adults.
-Its audience comprises a roughly equal number of men and women, most of whom are between the ages of 30 and 55.
+After being sold to Emmis Publishing, L.P. in 1998, the magazine was later sold to Genesis Park LP in 2016 for $25 million, and is currently owned by Randa Williams as of 2019.
+In 2021, Texas Monthly began expanding into video production through its acquisition of Phillips Productions, best known as the producers of Texas Country Reporter.

 Subject matter

 Texas Monthly takes as its premise that Texas began as a distinctive place and remains so.
 It is the self-appointed arbiter of all things culturally Texan, with past articles on Texas BBQ, the Texas Rangers (including Joaquin Jackson's famous 1994 cover appearance), and Texas musicians.

 Texas Monthly's annual "Bum Steer Awards" poke fun at Texas politicians and policies, odd Texas-related news items and personalities from the previous year.
 Anna Nicole Smith (prior to her death) was a perennial "winner".
 Other Bum Steer "Hall of Famers" include Ross Perot, Tom DeLay, and Jessica Simpson.
 It releases biennial lists with explanations of the "Ten Best" and "Ten Worst" Texas state legislators.

 Since the establishment of the magazine, barbecue enthusiasts have been among the Texas Monthly staff.
 The magazine's first article about barbecue in Texas was published in 1973.
 The magazine often ranks what it considers to be the best barbecue restaurants in Texas.
 Calvin Trillin of The New Yorker said in 2008 that East Texas barbecue often did not interest the Austin-based staff of the Texas Monthly, who were more focused on Central Texas barbecue.
+Texas Monthly's rankings are considered authoritative and their release is an annual event in Texas barbecue.

 In December 2021, the magazine signed a three-year first-look deal with HBO and HBO Max.